EuroWhisper/weather-app-take-home/README.md

 Hello!
 This is the source for my Weather App take-home project.

+The live app can be viewed [here](https://laurence-weather-app.herokuapp.com/) It is hosted on a free Heroku account, so may take 10-20 seconds to load.
+I apologize for any inconvenience. =)

 **Bonus features:**
 I made it so that the user can continuously search for weather readings and have each reading displayed in a list, whilst also preventing duplicates (if you search for the same city twice, it will not display the city's data twice).
 I added a button that clears all displayed weather readings (the button is only rendered when there are weather readings to show).